MinBZK/nl-wallet/README.md

 ** Grouping tests by method is not required, but recommended when testing a specific method.

+### UI / Golden tests

+* UI Tests are part of the normal test files
+* UI Tests are grouped in `Golden Tests`

+Even though they run headless, UI tests are slower to run.
+The main goal of these tests are to:
+- Verify correct behaviour on different configurations (orientation/display scaling/font scaling)
+- Detect unexpected UI changes

+As such we aim to keep the UI tests minimal, focusing on testing the most important states for a screen.
+This can be done by providing a mocked bloc with the state manually configured in the test.

+Note that the UI renders slightly differ per platform, causing small diffs (and failing tests) when verifying on a different host platform (e.g. mac vs linux).
+To circumvent this issue, we opted to only run UI tests on mac hosts for now.
+Because of this it is vital to only generate new goldens on a mac host.
+This can be done with `flutter test --update-goldens --tags=golden`.

+- To only verify goldens use `flutter test --tags=golden`
+- To only verify other tests use `flutter test --exclude-tags=golden`

 # Distribution

 Follow these steps to (force) distribute internal `alpha` & `beta` builds that target the Android